fdazen/fda-documentation/operation_reports.md

 The _Detailed Availability Report_ displays the numeric value of your occupancy or vacancy for a determined date range.
 This report can be run for a specific room type or for multiple ones.
 This report will come useful when trying to foresee whether the demand is increasing/decreasing.

-- In the reports list, click on the _Detailed Availability_:
+- In the reports list, click on the _Detailed Availability_ link:

 ![Operational_reports_8.png]({{site.baseurl}}/images/Operational_reports_8.png)